opulencephp/docs/orm-units-of-work.md

 <h2 id="entity-ids">Entity Ids</h2>

 <h3 id="id-accessors">Id Accessors</h3>
 Opulence lets you use plain-old PHP objects with the ORM, which means Opulence doesn't know which methods to call to get and set the unique identifiers in your classes.
-So, you must let Opulence know using the `Opulence\Orm\Ids\IdAccessorRegistry`:
+So, you must let Opulence know using the `Opulence\Orm\Ids\Accessors\IdAccessorRegistry`:

 ```php
 use Opulence\Orm\ChangeTracking\ChangeTracker;